ttab/amqp-as-promised/README.md

 * `logLevel`: sets the log level.
 Defaults to `INFO`.
 Possible levels are `DEBUG`, `INFO`, `WARN`, `ERROR`

+### `errorHandler`

+*Since 2.0* connection errors are rethrown to crash process.

+* `errorHandler`: sets a handler function to receive the error instead of throwing to process.

 ## Example config

     {